PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

-The PARTONS platform is written in C++.
-This choice has been made for performances and to have an homogeneous product in terms of coding and programming languages.
-In particular, there is no wrapping of other third-party software written in a different programming language.
+The PARTONS framework is written in C++.
+This choice has been made for performances and to have a homogeneous product in terms of coding and programming languages.
+In particular, there is no wrapping of other third-party softwares written in a different programming language.
 The project considers two different communities: the developers, who have to understand the software architecture to use low-level functions, and the users, who can just use high-level functions ignoring the details of implementations.
-With the progress of automation, the users may run the code without writing any line of C++.
-In the community of developers, a crucial role is played by the software architect, who is responsible for the integration of new modules in the platform.
+With the progress of automation, the users may run the code without writing a line of C++ code.
+In the community of developers, a crucial role is played by the software architect, who is responsible for the integration of new modules in the framework.
 He guarantees the robustness and homogeneity of the code being developed.
-We decided to depend as little as possible on third-party libraries to help its dissemination.
-So far only the dependence on the cross-platform application framework \href{http://www.qt.io}{\texttt{Qt}} is essential because it manages the connections to different types of databases in a generic way (see \refsec{sec:databse-storage-transactions}).
-However the PARTONS code still contains residual dependencies that may easily be suppressed later.
-These are: the \href{http://www.ginac.de/CLN/}{\texttt{Class Library for Numbers (CLN)}}, the CERN library \href{https://root.cern.ch}{\texttt{ROOT}} and the \href{http://www.gnu.org/software/gsl/}{\texttt{GNU Scientific Library (GSL)}}.
+We have decided to depend as little as possible on third-party libraries to help its dissemination.
+Presently, the PARTONS code contains only one residual dependency on the \href{http://www.ginac.de/CLN}{\texttt{CLN}} library \cite{cln}, that is needed for one particular GPD module and can be easily suppressed later.
+Only the dependence on the cross-platform application framework \href{http://www.qt.io}{\texttt{Qt}} \cite{qt} is essential, because it manages the connections to different types of databases in a generic way (see \refsec{sec:databse-storage-transactions}).
+The \href{https://www.sfml-dev.org}{\texttt{SFML}} library \cite{sfml} is also needed to handle threads (see \refsec{sec:threads}).